 On a Windows system, you might create a new directory named ‘statistics’ under the directory ‘Program Files.’
 Move the Stats_Homework.jar file into that directory.
 Then, you can create a shortcut link to this file by right-clicking on this file and choosing Send to then Desktop (create shortcut).

 On a Mac system, you might move the Stats_Homework.jar file into your Applications folder, and then create a shortcut link to it by right-clicking this file and choosing Make Alias.
 Move this shortcut file to your desktop, and then just double-click it any time that you would like to run Stats Homework.
 Or, drag the Stats_Homework.jar file to your Dock (note: you will have to place it on the right, next to your Trash can).

-If you have difficulty getting Java programs to tun from the .jar file, here are two things to try.
-First, open a command-prompt or terminal window on your system.
+If you have difficulty getting Java programs to run from the .jar file, here are two things you should try.
+First, open a command-prompt / terminal window on your system.
 Enter the following command:

 Java should return a simple message about which version of Java JRE is currently installed on your system.
-For example, mine tells me:
+For example, mine tells me (summer 2019):

 java version "1.8.0_211" Java(TM) SE Runtime Environment (build 1.8.0_211-b12) Java HotSpot(TM) 64-Bit Server VM (build 25.211-b12, mixed mode)

 If you do not get a message like this one, you probably don’t have Java installed properly.
 Go to Java.com and install Java on your system.

 Next, sometimes Java will be installed on your Windows system, but will not automatically open and run .jar files like Stats_Homework.jar.
 Sometimes, your system will treat a .jar file as an archive file and open it as a folder.
 You want to this file to automatically execute — to be able to double-click on the .jar file and it runs the program.